 - Also the entire premise of anime episode 315

 - Later, Ryuko learns that she's a human/Life Fiber hybrid.
-And her mother's a complete monster.
+And her mother's a Life Fiber monster who experimented on her as a baby and threw her into the trash when she was done with her.
 She goes mad from the revelation for a while.

 - Monster has a Story Within a Story called "The God of Peace" that uses this trope.